unbit/uwsgi-docs/JVM.rst

 The JVM plugin itself can implement request handlers to host JVM-based web applications.
 Currently JWSGI and Ring (Clojure) apps are supported.
-A long-term goal is supporting servlet, but it will require heavy sponsorship and funding (feel free to ask for more inforomation about the project at info@unbit.it)
+A long-term goal is supporting servlet, but it will require heavy sponsorship and funding (feel free to ask for more information about the project at info@unbit.it)

 Building the JVM support
 ************************